vbmartinez4/MechaCar_Statistical_Analysis/README.md

 These four are chosen as they are seen as primary factors that are of large interest to any consumer when taking the step of purchasing a vehicle.
 Price is by far a huge metric as consumers will look to have a limit or budget for vehicle purchase, all which are influenced by maintenance cost, vehicle safety rating, and highway fuel efficiency.

+- ** What is the null hypothesis or alternative hypothesis?**

+**Null Hypothesis (Ho):** The average price of Mechacar demonstrates no statistical difference with the average price of the competition to affects its performance.

+**Alternative Hypothesis (Ha):** The average price of Mechacar demonstrates slightly above or below statistical difference with the average price of the competition to affects its performance.

+- **What data is needed to run the statistical test?**